Skip to main content

 Preparing your application for analysis

-Before analyzing your code with preZero, we recommend either:
+Before analyzing your code with preZero, we recommend:

 • Restoring the dependencies of your application;